-The following clinical trial definition has been agreed to by RiskCover and has been endorsed by the Deputy Vice-Chancellor (Research).
+The following clinical trial definition is used by Unimutual.
 The definition helps provide clear understanding and clarity to researchers and support staff as to what constitutes a clinical trial.

 A clinical trial is: